knative/docs/contributing/DOCS-CONTRIBUTING.md

 ## Assigning reviewers

 For both documentation and code samples, you should assign your PR to a single owner.
-Its best to assign your PR to an owner rather than leaving it unassigned.
+It's best to assign your PR to an owner rather than leaving it unassigned.

 For code samples, initially assign your PR to the SME who should review for technical accuracy.
 If you don't know who the appropriate owner/reviewer of